satyamg1620/NeMo-Guardrails/docs/user-guides/advanced/nemotron-safety-guard-deployment.md

 1. Create a _configuration store_ directory, such as `config`.

-1. Copy the following configuration code and save as `config.yml` in the `config` directory.
+1. Copy the following configuration code and save as `config/config.yml`:

    ```yaml
    models: